 Most children who are adopted from the foster care system are adopted by their foster parents or their relatives.
+These are children in the custody of the State of Alaska through the Office of Children's Services.
 Often, teens, children and infants who have been in the same foster family for a long time have established a strong bond with that family.
 If efforts towards reunification with the birth parents are unsuccessful and there are no relatives able to care for the child, the current foster parents may be considered to adopt a child.
 This prevents another disruption for the child, who can stay with the family they know.

-- All ages of children come into care, including infants and young children. - The family has the opportunity to build a relationship with the birth parents. - The family can develop a thorough understanding of the child's needs. - A foster care stipend helps support the child prior to adoption. - The state pays the costs related to the adoption--there is no cost to the family. - The child does not have to change homes or experience another loss or transition. - An adoption subsidy may be available to the adopting family.
+- All ages of children come into care, including infants and young children. - The family has the opportunity to build a relationship with the birth parents. - The family can develop a thorough understanding of the child's needs. - A foster care stipend helps support the child prior to adoption. - The State of Alaska pays the costs related to the adoption--there is no cost to the family. - The child does not have to change homes or experience another loss or transition. - An adoption subsidy may be available to the adopting family.

 - Reunification with birth family or with relatives is first priority.
-If the plan is for reunification, foster parents are expected to help support the transition. - There is no guarantee that you will be able to adopt the child. - OCS must follow all state and federal requirements to seek relative placements as a priority and to work with Alaska Native tribes when a Native child is involved. - The family must qualify and become licensed as a foster family and must follow all foster parent regulations. - Children in OCS custody have experienced complex developmental trauma which includes abuse and/or neglect. - Indian Child Welfare Act placement preferences apply for Alaska Native children.
+If the plan is for reunification, foster parents are expected to help support the transition. - There is no guarantee that you will be able to adopt the child. - OCS must follow all state and federal requirements to seek relative placements as a priority and to work with Alaska Native tribes when a Native child is involved to follow all the placement requirements of the Indian Child Welfare Act. - The family must qualify and become licensed as a foster family and must follow all foster parent regulations. - Children in the custody of the State of Alaska may have experienced complex developmental trauma including abuse and/or neglect.

-Option 2: Alaska Center for Resource Families Adoption Learning Path
+Option 2: Alaska Center for Resource Families Adoption Learning Path+

-The Adoption Learning Path is designed for families wanting to adopt a child from foster care and who are willing to consider both a legally free child and a legal risk placement.
+The Adoption Learning Path+ is designed for families wanting to adopt a child in State's custody and who are willing to consider both a legally free child and a legal risk placement.
 Legal risk children are children who have a permanency plan for adoption but parental rights have not been terminated.
-The Adoption Learning Path consists of orientation and three courses:
+The Adoption Learning Path+ consists of orientation and four courses:

 - 1. Core Training for Resource Families

 - 2. Adopting through the OCS

 - 3. Building Families through Adoption

+- 4. (the plus+) Trust Based Relational Intervention (TBRI)

 Families are also expected to complete the licensing process.
 These adoption courses are available statewide in either zoom or distance learning options.
 Please see our website for dates and registration information.
 Once the coursework is complete, ACRF staff can help you create a family profile.
-This profile is placed on a secure site where state placement workers can identify you as a trained, pre-adoptive family.
+This profile is placed on a secure site where state placement workers can identify you as a trained, potential adoptive family.
 This will assist in the process of matching you with a child or children in care.

-- No cost to families to participate in this program. - Families are identified as Adoption Learning Path graduates. - Families will receive guidance as to disclosure information for potential children. - The family's profile will be available to placement and adoption workers statewide. - Infants and younger children may be available through this option. - An adoption subsidy may be available to the adopting family. - Online and other distant learning options available.
+- No cost to families to participate in this program. - Families are identified as Adoption Learning Path+ graduates. - Families will receive guidance as to disclosure information for potential children. - The family's profile will be available to placement and adoption workers statewide. - Infants and younger children may be available through this option. - An adoption subsidy may be available to the adopting family. - Online and other distant learning options available.